enkidevs/curriculum/JavaScript/Ecmascript 2015/es5-or-es6.md

 Proxy
 %exp
 A type of object introduced in ES6.
-It enables us to trap or intercept all of the operations on a target object and modify how this target operates.
+This object enables the user to define custom behaviour for fundamental operations.
 %

 for (x of object)
 %exp
 Iterator objects enable custom iteration like Java Iterable.
-It can be used in
+It has been introduced in ES6.
-Ecmascript since version 6.
 %

 Object.assign